scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

 IDing Server-Side Technologies
+CURRENTLY_AT
   Remember, items such as the Server header, etc. can be falsified by the sysadmin.

   Banner Grabbing
     Server header
+      Remember that different portions of the app may use different servers, so different server headers may be received depending on the different part of the app that is utilized.

     Additionally, you may find server info in
       Custom HTTP headers